liguowang/cpgtools/docs/source/demo/CpG_distrb_chrom.rst

                         with two columns: the first column is chromosome name/ID, the second column is chromosome size.
-This file will determine: (1) which chromosomes are included in the final barplots, so do NOT include 'unplaced', 'alternative' contigs in this file.
-(2) The order of chromosomes in the final barplots.
+This file will determine: (1) which chromosomes are included in the final bar plots, so do NOT include 'unplaced', 'alternative' contigs in this file.
+(2) The order of chromosomes in the final bar plots.
                         [required]
   -o OUT_FILE, --output=OUT_FILE
-                        Prefix of the output file. [required]
+                        The prefix of the output file. [required]

 Input files (examples)
 -----------------------